About

 RESEARCH

-In the drop-down descriptions of the different research strands, you will find pertinent research outputs (such as publications, talks, and taught courses).
+In the drop-down descriptions of the different strands, you will find pertinent research outputs (such as publications, talks, and taught courses).
 If you prefer complete and chronological lists, you can find them below.

 I. Grapholinguistics

 Much of my research has been devoted to the study of different aspects of writing and literacy, which are all subsumed by the interdisciplinary field of grapholinguistics.
 While this field is well established in the German-speaking realm—as Schriftlinguistik—it is still emerging more internationally.
-In my doctoral research, funded by the Austrian Academy of Sciences and conducted at the University of Graz (AT), I carved out a framework for the description of typologically diverse writing systems (including comparative concepts such as grapheme or graphotactics).
-Using this as a basis, I aimed for explanation, i.e., the question of why writing looks and functions the way it does (and has developed diachronically to what it is today)—as a semiotic system linked to language, a medium in need of physiological and cognitive processing, and a mode of communication deeply anchored in individual cultures.
-To do this, I relied on a functionalist usage-based approach (linguistic Naturalness Theory) and considered external writing-related evidence from a range of disciplines (e.g., psychology, IT, sociology, design theory), embracing the interdisciplinary nature of writing as a subject and grapholinguistics as a field.
-Find details on the various sub-aspects of my comprehensive grapholinguistic research by clicking one of the headings below.
+In my doctoral research, funded by the Austrian Academy of Sciences and conducted at the University of Graz (AT), I carved out a framework for the description of typologically diverse writing systems (including basic comparative concepts such as grapheme or graphotactics).
+Using this framework as a basis, I aimed for explanation, i.e., the question of why writing looks and functions the way it does (and has developed diachronically to what it is today)—as a semiotic system linked to language, a medium in need of physiological and cognitive processing, and a mode of communication deeply anchored in individual cultures.
+To achieve this, I relied on a functionalist usage-based approach (linguistic Naturalness Theory) and considered external writing-related evidence from a range of disciplines (e.g., psychology, IT, sociology, design theory), embracing the interdisciplinary nature of writing as a subject and grapholinguistics as a field.
+Find details on the various sub-aspects of my grapholinguistic research by clicking one of the headings below the Research Output box.

 Research output